Huangying-Zhan/marker-detection/README.md

 ### Part 5.
 Marker detection: testing

 In this part, we will conduct a testing on our trained model.
-As mentioned before, we have 80% of the dataset as training set while remaining as validation set.
-In this testing, we can use the validation set to test the performance of our trained model.
+As mentioned before, we have 80% of the dataset as training set while remaining as testing set.
+In this testing, we can use the testing set to test the performance of our trained model.
 The performance is reflected by mAP (mean Average Precision).
-However, our validation set is **not a natural** dataset since the marker images are digitally-altered (photoshopped).
-The validation set might not indicate the actual performance.
+However, our testing set is **not a natural** dataset since the marker images are digitally-altered (photoshopped).
+The testing set might not indicate the actual performance.

 In here, we will introduce two testing methods.
-First one is using validation set; Second one is using new test images and observe the performance manually.
+First one is using testing set; Second one is using new test images and observe the performance manually.
 Second one is recommended.

 #### 5.1.
-Validation set
+Testing set

 Run the following command to check the performance.